When meeting with a customer or potential client, objectives are crucial.

 Show your audience that your technology or idea can become their business reality.

-Your demo will fail if it does not meet the above goal (or goals).
+Your demo will fail if it does not meet at least two of the above goals.

 1. Win an opportunity